brainhubeu/react-carousel/README.md

 Where:
 * `arrows` is boolean indicating if default arrows should be rendered
-* `arrowLeft` and `arrowRight` react elements to be used instead of default arrows (when you provided custom arrows you don't have to use `arrows` prop)
+* `arrowLeft` and `arrowRight` are React elements to be used instead of default arrows (when you provided custom arrows you don't have to use `arrows` prop)

 ### Additional options
 ```javascript